 Catholic schools in the Archdiocese of Milwaukee uniquely balance faith and education.
-St. Mary students can expect academic excellence, healthy social relationships, a supportive environment and an emphasis on Catholic values.
+St. Mary students can expect academic excellence, healthy social relationships, a supportive environment with an emphasis on Catholic values.